The Hebrew Month of Shevat | Unlocking Redemption and Divine Instruction

 Remember who and Whose you are as you cross the Jordan River and enter into what God has for you.

-The Hebrew month of Shevat is a season to prepare your heart for transition.
+Shevat is a season to prepare your heart for transition.

 Redemption of Weakness

-The Father gave Moses the gift of speaking His instruction to an entire generation so that he, who was “slow at speech,” became the conduit for divine teaching.
+The Father gave Moses the gift of speaking His instructions to an entire generation so that he, who was “slow at speech,” became the conduit for divine teaching.
 His weakness became his strength.
 He allowed God to use what he had and made himself available–imperfections and all.

-Sometimes I think about the opportunities I may have missed when I only focus on what I can do well instead of simply yielding what was in my hands and allowing God to transform it into a tool in His Kingdom.
+Sometimes I think about the opportunities I may have missed when I only focus on what I can do well instead of simply yielding what was in my hands and allowing God to transform it into a tool for His Kingdom.

 We need divine inspiration to adopt, understand, and embrace the example that Moses left us and apply the teaching he presented.

 - “You shall teach them diligently to your children, and shall talk of them when you sit in your house, when you walk by the way, when you lie down, and when you rise up.
 You shall bind them as a sign on your hand, and they shall be as frontlets between your eyes.
-You shall write them on the doorposts of your house and on your gates.”—Deuteronomy 6:7-9
+You shall write them on the doorposts of your house and on your gates.” —Deuteronomy 6:7-9

 During Shevat, we are to attempt to embody the Righteous One Who is the foundation of the universe, and be vessels that host His holiness and presence even in the midst of our own imperfections.